 If you have a garden out back, plant herbs in the late spring and watch them grow into the summer.
 Clip and freeze them in plastic bags for fresh herbs all winter.

-Join a CSAA CSA (Community Supported Agriculture) is a great way for a family to always have the freshest, in season fruits and vegetables.
+A CSA (Community Supported Agriculture) is a great way for a family to always have the freshest, in season fruits and vegetables.
 It is also a perfect way to support your local farmers.
-CSA's are especially good for urban and city areas where access to fresh fruits and vegetables are minimal.
+CSA’s are especially good for urban and city areas where access to fresh fruits and vegetables are minimal.

 How it works is, a family or individual, joins the CSA and pays for a set number of weeks.
 The farm then delivers fresh produce each week to a central location where fruits and veggies can be picked up.
 Sometimes even meat and dairy are included.

 Typically, a family can enjoy up to 10 types of produce a week, and even up to 40 a year.
 CSA’s allow you to introduce your family to all different types of fresh and seasonal produce.
 Because the CSA bounty is based on locally-sourced foods, you will never eat out of season.

 Just like joining a CSA, a farmer’s market is a great way to support your local farmers and eat seasonally.